matteoferla/crysalin/README.md

 ## Footnote: I remember seeing that

-I have not run AF2 validation en mass, however I am concerned by some tests:
+I have not run AF2 validation en masse, however I am concerned by some tests:
 AF2 makes models which better match the template than Rosetta energy minimised.
 That is to say, AF2 is remembering seeing the fold, which I don't like, hence the threading+relaxing step